Over the past 20 years, Google has revolutionized how we source information, how we buy products, and how advertisers sell those products to us.

 Infographic created by Clark Boyd, VP Strategy and Safiya Lawrence, SEO Manager at Croud, and graphic designer Chelsea Herbert.

-Clark Boyd is an SEO strategist and a contributor to Search Engine Watch.
+Clark Boyd is a freelance digital marketing consultant and a contributor to Search Engine Watch.